16 Life Changing Benefits of Working From Home

 5. Health Benefits & Decreased Stress

-I know it seems bizarre, but if you work in a professional environment or office with a formal attire dress code, you will also save on business clothing.
-As a male, I know that I have to have at least four suits for the office and update them every year, plus at least ten shirts at $50 each.
-With these costs, you could save $1300 per year.
-For women, the saving is similar, as I conducted a study of my wife’s wardrobe and surmised that her looking good for work is a pricey business.
+I know it seems bizarre, but if you work in a professional environment or office with a formal dress code attire, you will also save on business clothing.
+As a male, I know I must have at least four suits for the office and update them yearly, plus at least ten shirts at $50 each.

 7. Improved Flexibility